echua3/course-sentiment-analyzer/docs/retrospective/it3_retrospective.md

 - Communication on slack is improving slowly but surely.
 I think as long as we continue to improve, communication in iteration 4 will be where we want it to be.
 - I think getting everyone on the same boat really helps push delivery efficiency.
 Team meetings should be focused on planning next steps.
 - Definitely having a comprehensive plan helps.
 Allows everyone to know what's going on.
+- We could assign tasks more clearly and ensure the independence of each task.
+Set earlier deadlines for each task.